NYCUDL Debaters and Coaches Busy During Global Pandemic

 During these trying times, the NYCUDL coaches, students, and staff have been busy working on a number of online initiatives and future plans to support our debaters.

-July 6.
-First Day of Summer Debate Institute!
-Today started a two week summer debate camp where over 100 students across the city in grades 4-11 will learn and drill the fundamentals of Parliamentary and Public Forum debate.
+July 6-16 Today we started a two week summer debate camp where over 100 students across the city in grades 4-11 will learn and drill the fundamentals of Parliamentary and Public Forum debate.
 The individual labs are led by 25 of our brilliant student leaders and will culminate in a tournament on July 13th.
 We are already looking forward!

 July 5 First day of the Bella Abzug Leadership Institute workshop!
 Every summer we partner with BALI to provide debate education and leadership opportunities for young women in middle school, high school and college.
 In this photo, one of our teachers, Amelia, is giving a lesson on writing rebuttals.